What About Dyslexia?

 How do I know if my child has dyslexia?

 If your child has had difficulty learning to read words and spell, she might have dyslexia.
 Young children with dyslexia typically have difficulty learning the alphabet, rhyming, and dividing words into their sounds.
 Many parents of students with dyslexia describe their children as bright and eager learners until they encounter instruction in reading.
-At such time, they often become frustrated.
+At such times, they often become frustrated.
 Sometimes these children are able to memorize enough words to appear as if they are reading.
 When the number of words they must memorize becomes overwhelming (about third grade), the difficulty with reading becomes apparent.
 Simply stated, if your child has unusual difficulty pronouncing the words when he/she reads and spelling the words he/she writes (compared to others of the same age), you should consider an assessment for dyslexia.

 How can I have my child assessed for dyslexia?